hkust-taco/mlscript/README.md

 MLscript supports union, intersection, and complement (or negation) connectives, making sure they form a Boolean algebra, and add enough structure to derive a sound and complete type inference algorithm.

-## Getting Started Guide
+## Getting Started

 ### Project Structure

 #### Sub-Projects

-- The ts2mls sub-project allows you to use TypeScript libraries in MLScript.
-It can generate libraries' declaration information in MLScript by parsing TypeScript AST, which can be used in MLScript type checking.
+- The ts2mls sub-project allows you to use TypeScript libraries in MLscript.
+It can generate libraries' declaration information in MLscript by parsing TypeScript AST, which can be used in MLscript type checking.

 #### Directories

-- The `shared/src/main/scala/mlscript/` directory contains the sources of the MLscript compiler.
+- The `shared/src/main/scala/mlscript` directory contains the sources of the MLscript compiler.

 - The `shared/src/test/scala/mlscript` directory contains the sources of the testing infrastructure.